Glick Philanthropies leadership team includes:

 Marianne is retired as president of Glick Training Associates, a firm she founded in 1986 to assist organizations in enhancing employee productivity and effectiveness.
 She is an accomplished artist with paintings being accepted into juried competitions and winning awards in Indiana, Michigan, Illinois and Florida.

-Glick also serves on the board of directors for the Gene B. Glick Company, United Way of Central Indiana, IUPUI Board of Advisors, Central Indiana Community Foundation, Goodwill Industries of Central and Southern Indiana, Ascend, RISE and the State Board of Trustees for Ivy Tech Community College.
+Glick also serves on the board of directors for the Gene B. Glick Company, United Way of Central Indiana, Central Indiana Community Foundation, Ascend, RISE, and the State Board of Trustees for Ivy Tech Community College.
 She is president of the TeenWorks Board of Directors.
-She has served on the boards for Women‘s Hospital, Big Brothers Big Sisters of Central Indiana, Habitat for Humanity, Women’s Fund, and Prevent Blindness Indiana.
+She has served on the boards for Goodwill Industries of Central and Southern Indiana, IUPUI Board of Advisors, Women‘s Hospital, Big Brothers Big Sisters of Central Indiana, Habitat for Humanity, Women’s Fund, and Prevent Blindness Indiana.

 She received her bachelor‘s degree in elementary education and master’s degree in educational psychology from Butler University.